-Chandler’s Academic Calendar – A Tribute by Admin
+Chandler’s Academic Calendar – A Tribute by Jessica Hodges

 You have probably never even heard of Chandler’s Notebooks.
 In fact, in this age where you have seen exponential growth in the digitalization of all previously physical mediums, the chances are high that you have probably not even touched paper notebooks for a while.
 However for the select few who have grew up in the world of academia, who have correlated the rhythm of their life to the ebbing of the academic school year, Chandler’s Academic Calendar were an everyday treasure to behold, an intimate companion that gently reminds one of all the to-dos, family functions, friends birthdays, and everything in between.
 Chandler’ academic calendars are no more as Chandler’s officially closed down for business this year, and will no longer be providing patrons with remembrance of times past.

 I understand that for all those who have lost their best timely companion, a replacement is hard to come by.
 However, just in case there is no better alternative, I would like to suggest the two following academic calendars from our academic calendar store.

 I have collected a few comments expressing the lament for the disappearance of this dearly beloved academic calenda.